RiccardoIeso/MitnickAttack/README.md

 # MitnickAttack

+Replication of The Mitnick Attack.
-Reproduction of the Mintnick Attack done for the Computer Network Security course.
+Assignment of Computer and Network Security course at Vrije Universiteit Amsterdam.